scala/scala/14-the-scala-standard-library.md

 subclasses: `AnyRef` and AnyVal`.

 The subclass `AnyRef` represents all values which are represented as objects in the underlying host system.
-Every user-defined Scala class inherits directly or indirectly from this class.
-Furthermore, every user-defined Scala class also inherits the trait `scala.ScalaObject`.
-Classes written in other languages still inherit from `scala.AnyRef`, but not from `scala.ScalaObject`.
+Classes written in other languages inherit from `scala.AnyRef`.

-The class `AnyVal` has a fixed number of subclasses, which describe values which are not implemented as objects in the underlying host system.
+The predefined subclasses of class `AnyVal` describe values which are not implemented as objects in the underlying host system.

+User-defined Scala classes which do not explicitly inherit from `AnyVal` inherit directly or indirectly from `AnyRef`.
+They can not inherit from both `AnyRef` and `AnyVal`.

 Classes `AnyRef` and `AnyVal` are required to provide only the members declared in class `Any`, but implementations may add